c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 By the middle of February, what view, if any, had you reached, the alarm having been raised, as to the speed with which the government machine as a whole was responding?

-And I want you to answer that both by reference to the plans, plans for countermeasures, or plans for border controls or hand washing or school closures or whatever it might be, and also control.
+And I want you to answer that both by reference to the plans, plans for countermeasures, or plans for border controls or :outline:`hand washing` or school closures or whatever it might be, and also control.
 Was there a sufficient understanding of the practical limitations of control measures?
 Sir Chris Whitty has said he was under no illusions that control measures would by and large be affected because there was no scaled-up test and trace system.

 So were you concerned by mid-February at the speed of process, the speed of progress of the government, or were you content with the reaction?